openjdk/guide/src/guide/working-with-pull-requests.md

 * [Skara documentation on PR commands](https://wiki.openjdk.org/display/SKARA/Pull+Request+Commands)
 :::

-Once you have made a change that you want to integrate into an OpenJDK code base you need to create a _Pull Request_ (PR) on GitHub.
-This section assumes that you have previous experience from using git and GitHub and won't go into details of how those work.
+Once you have made a change that you want to integrate into an OpenJDK code base you need to create a _Pull Request_ (PR) on [GitHub](https://github.com).
+This section assumes that you have previous experience from using git and [GitHub](https://github.com), and won't go into details of how those work.
 Still, the aim is of course to provide a useful guide, so [send an email](#about-this-guide) if more details are needed.

 This section also assumes that you have already read [I have a patch, what do I do?] and followed **all** the steps there.